Extraterritoriality: China

 The creation of extraterritoriality for treaty nations "was not introduced into East Asia ex novo, but built atop a long-standing legal edifice".
-Jurisdiction in Qing China, with differential treatment for Han and Manchu subjects, was not determined by geography, but rather, by the identity of the subjects.
-For example, the ruling Manchu elite possessed legal privileges which placed them outside the jurisdiction of local ethnically Chinese administrators.
+Jurisdiction in Qing China, with differential treatment for civilian subjects and Eight Bannners subjects, was not determined by geography, but rather, by the status of the subjects.
+For example, Banner people possessed legal privileges which placed them outside the jurisdiction of local civil administrators; they were administered through a separate Banner apparatus, with special regulations and procedures stemming from their status as members of the hereditary military establishment.

 Before the 1842 Treaty of Nanking, which ended the First Opium War, foreign merchants were not satisfied with the state of the Qing legal system.
 Prior to the Treaty, British merchants were only able to trade in the region of Canton, exclusively with Chinese merchants called Cohongs.
 Chinese merchants benefitted significantly out of the deal, contributing to the British dissatisfaction with the Chinese.
 British merchants were "suspicious of what they regarded as a tendency in the Qing legal order to impose collective responsibility; they were also resentful of the Qing practice of meting out capital punishment in cases of accidental manslaughter".
 After the Lady Hughes affair, a controversial 1784 incident where a British sailor was executed for fatally wounding two Chinese subjects while firing a gun salute, East India Company officials generally spirited away Britons before Qing officials could react.

 Grants of extraterritoriality were regular in China.
 In the 1830s, when the Qing government concluded a treaty with the Uzbek khanate of Khoqand, it granted extraterritorial privileges to its traders.
 And in dealing with foreign merchants through the centuries, the Qing government rarely attempted to impose jurisdiction based on territorial sovereignty, instead entrusting the punishment of foreigners to the respective authority in practically all cases except homicide.

 At the negotiations of the Treaty of Nanjing, Qing negotiators readily extended a grant of extraterritoriality.
 Cassel writes "the imperial commissioner and Manchu nobleman Qiying readily conceded extraterritorial privileges to the British in an exchange of notes with Pottinger [the British plenipotentiary] at the time of the conclusion of the treaty".
 This was in line with Qing practices at the time, where sovereignty was held by peoples rather than imposed on lands.